dcos/metronome/README.md

 # Metronome

-Metronome is a [Apache Mesos](http://mesos.apache.org) framework for scheduled jobs.
+Metronome is an [Apache Mesos](http://mesos.apache.org) framework for scheduled jobs.

 ## Documentation